luciopaiva/caffeine-experiments/README.md

 22:27:53.076 [INFO] (Test worker) CaffeineTest: Done.
 ```

+This is desired because if there is an ongoing fetch for the key, we don't want to start another one; let's just wait for the first response to arrive and fulfill both requests at once.

 ### When blocking is not desired

 Now the second test brings a different scenario where each cache access is looking for a different key.
-The question here was: will a second thread be blocked by the first one if it's requesting a different key?
-The docs suggest that it may be possible, but for the scenario designed in the test, both accesses always occur independently of each other:
+The question here was: will the second thread be blocked by the first one even if it's requesting a different key?
+The docs suggest that it may be possible, but for the scenario designed in this test, both accesses always occur independently of each other:

 ```
 22:27:51.059 [INFO] (Test worker) CaffeineTest: Starting...